spectrocloud/librarium/packages/docs/content/06-integrations/00-frp.md

 import Tooltip from "@librarium/shared/src/components/ui/Tooltip";

 # Forward Reverse Proxy
 FRP is a fast and straightforward reverse proxy that lets you forward a port of your local server behind a NAT or firewall to a public server.
-FRP allows the Spectro Cloud customers to expose any HTTP/HTTPS and any TCP/UDP service behind a NAT or firewall to the internet by a server with a public IP address.
+FRP allows the Spectro Cloud customers to expose any HTTP/HTTPS or any TCP/UDP service behind a NAT or firewall to the internet by a server with a public IP address.
+The proxy server pack is available as an add on pack for authentication.
+Users can attach this layer to the cluster profile while profile creation.
+This will enable the Kubernetes endpoint to be accessible via a Proxy Server and the endpoint can be found in the kubeconfig downloaded from our Cluster Overview page and in the Kubernetes API section of Cluster Overview page.

 <InfoBox>
 Port 443 needs to be Open for Outbound Communication.